-- Once you are done try to wash the jacket with technical cleaner.
+- Once you are done try to wash the jacket with a technical cleaner.
 Yes, this might be a bit “rough” for the material, but it’s better to be able to use the jacket for one more season than not use it at all, right?
 As always keep in mind the manufacturer’s recommendations while washing it.

 Once you are done with this, simply follow the reproofing steps as you would, for any other ordinary jacket.
-The biggest difference in reproofing an older jacket pretty much equals in the fact that you will have to do a more thorough cleaning process.
+The biggest difference in reproofing an older jacket pretty much equals the fact that you will have to do a more thorough cleaning process.
 There isn’t really much more that you can try.

 Water Me No More!

 And with this, we pretty much managed to describe how we like to do waterproofing around here.
 There are plenty of tricks to it, as the process involves some preparation and for best results a mindset that you will have to take with you during every hike.

 But for now, you know exactly how to do this necessary procedure both with the spray and the wash-in method.
 Which is the one you will use depends completely on you.
 Never forget, that you only get good at something if you manage to do it as often as possible.